The Asynchronous Messaging pattern is very useful to decouple serverless functions and make systems more maintainable.

 - An apparently cohesive system is ready to ship

 Although this seems easy to implement, services will be tightly coupled.
 Developers might not feel the pain for small implementations.
 But as the overall system grows, it will become increasingly hard to maintain and evolve:

-The Asynchronous Messaging pattern is very useful to decouple serverless functions and make systems more maintainable.
 Before we get into more details about the architecture itself, let’s analyze why coupling is an issue for serverless functions.

 An e-commerce system is something most of us are quite familiar with.
 Consider when a customer submits a purchase.
 Several processes need to be performed:

 - Temporarily set aside products in stock

 - Authorize and confirm payment (charge the credit card, for example)

 - If the payment succeeds: